RTO means Registered Training Organisation.

 If you’re a training provider who wants to become a Registered Training Organisation, you must meet the Australian Quality Training Framework standards.
-Organisations must apply to ASQA and pass their assessment process, which involves a thorough understanding of the VET system, demonstration of financial viability, readiness to deliver training and assessment with management of recruitment, enrolment and support of students, and make ‘fit and proper’ personal declarations.
+Organisations must apply to ASQA and pass their assessment process, which involves a thorough understanding of the VET system, demonstration of financial viability, readiness to deliver training and assessment with the management of recruitment, enrolment, and support of students, and make ‘fit and proper’ personal declarations.

 When registering, the RTO must state its scope of registration detailing:

 The training provider must also meet a range of required legislative obligations and may applicable fees and charges.

 Once approved, RTOs must renew their registration with the relevant state or territory authority at least every five years.
 RTOs can also be audited at any time.
 This is to ensure continual quality control.